CodyTolene/3D-Printing/README.md

 - https://www.printables.com/@codytolene_1304670/models

 All of my 3D designs on GitHub are listed below, you can click on the links to download and learn more about each of them.
 If you have any questions or issues feel free to open a ticket [here][github-issues-link].
-If you have any suggestions feel free to open a pull request with your changes, open to any contributions and improvements!
+If you have any suggestions you may also open a pull request with your changes, open to any contributions and improvements!

 <!---------------------------------------------------------------------------->
 <!---------------------------------------------------------------------------->